Usherwood Blog | Usherwood Office Technology

 During your tabletop exercises, formulate an action plan to recover lost data, reduce or eliminate the need to pay ransomware attackers, and protect compromised individuals.
 To avoid the possibility of losing data completely, invest in secure data backups that are separate from your main network.
 This is called network segmentation.

-For example, if you've determined that credit card information or social security numbers of your clients or staff have been leaked, contact a credit monitoring service to assist victims.
+If you've determined that credit card information or social security numbers of your clients or staff have been leaked, contact a credit monitoring service to assist victims.
 Always have a plan to assist victims in protecting themselves from identity theft, since hackers will often leak or sell this data on the dark web.

 During this phase, you will call upon your pre-determined vendors or resources to help eradicate the threat.
 These might include: